What Is an Ankle Sprain?

 I have sprained my ankle many times.
 Should I be concerned?

-The more you sprain an ankle, the greater the chance that problems will develop.
+The more you sprain an ankle, the greater the chance that long-term problems will develop.
 For example, turning the ankle can lead to damage to the cartilage inside the ankle joint.

 You should see your foot and ankle orthopaedic surgeon if this is occurring.

 Last reviewed by Eric Tan, MD, 2020